mobilecoinofficial/desktop-wallet/README.md

 ### Dev

 You'll need to start by installing the packages.
-At the root, run `yarn install` (or `yarn` if you're cool like that).
+At the root, run `yarn install`.
 Because this wallet has native packages, you'll need to drop into the app/ directory `cd app/` and run `yarn install` here as well.
 Once done, hop back up to the root directory (I know you know this, but `cd ..`).

 Run the dev environment with `yarn dev`.